 Zoic Ether Shorts + Liner Review

-The previous version of the Ether short was also a Best Buy Award winner, the most recent version sees some solid improvements.
-We loved the old version and Zoic has managed to improve upon the original with Duraflex fabric higher quality zippers and a revamped waist adjustment system.
+The previous version of the Ether short was a Best Buy Award winner, the most recent version sees some substantial improvements.
+We loved the old version and Zoic has managed to improve upon the original with Duraflex fabric, higher quality zippers, and a revamped waist adjustment system.
 The best part is that they have managed to keep the price competitively low.
-The Ether Stretch retails for less than half the price of the most expensive shorts we tested, and it outperforms many shorts in the review with a higher price tag.
-These are excellent shorts for a killer price.
+The Ether + Liner retails for less than half the cost of the most expensive shorts we tested.

 Fit and Pedal Friendliness

 The fit of the Ether is slightly baggier and roomier than some of the newer tailored, slim-fitting shorts, but they do have a slightly articulated cut that improves pedaling performance.
 The Ether is a solid short for long days in the saddle.
 The four-way stretch fabric does a good job of limiting resistance to the pedal stroke.
 It slides easily over the skin, and the seams in the shorts are not noticeable.
 There is undoubtedly more material flapping around than you have with a short such as the Kitsbow Mescal Ventilated or the Patagonia Dirt Roamer, but unless you're racing cross country, this is probably not a deal breaker.

 Overall, the fit is a bit less performance-oriented than our highest rated shorts, but Zoic has done an excellent job creating a short that balances a looser cut with good all day pedaling performance.

 If you thought that the most affordable pair of shorts we tested would be short on features, you would be incorrect.
 They have the greatest number of pockets, and also include a nice, functional waist adjustment system.